Trimbakeshwar Shiva Temple: Jyotirlinga

-Lord Shiva showed himself as a Jyotirlinga on the night of the Aridra Nakshatra.
-It is believed that a person can see the Jyotirlingas as columns of fire piercing through the earth as he reaches a higher level of spiritual attainment.
+Shiva showed himself as a Jyotirlinga on the night of the Aridra Nakshatra.
+It is believed that a person can see the Jyotirlingas as columns of fire piercing through the earth when he reaches a higher level of spiritual attainment.
 Each Jyotirlinga site takes the name of the presiding deity.
-Basically, the Jyotirlinga signifies the infinite nature of Lord Shiv.
+Basically, the Jyotirlinga signifies the infinite nature of Shiva.
 At the highest level, Shiva is regarded as formless, limitless, transcendent and unchanging absolute Brahman and the primal Atman (soul, self) of the universe.

 Genealogy registers

 Hindu genealogy registers at Trimbakeshwar are the genealogy registers of pilgrims maintained here by pandits.

-Temple Legend
+Temple legend

-Trimbakeshwar is a religious center having one of the twelve Jyotirlingas.
-The extraordinary feature of the Jyotirlinga located here is its three faces embodying Lord Brahma, Lord Vishnu, and Lord Rudra.
+Shri Trimbakeshwar is a religious center having one of the twelve Jyotirlingas.
+The extraordinary feature of the Jyotirlinga located here is its three faces embodying Brahma, Vishnu, and Shiva.
 Due to the excessive use of water, the linga has started to erode.
 It is said that this erosion symbolizes the eroding nature of human society.
-The Lingas are covered by a jeweled crown which is placed over the Gold Mask of Tridev (Brahma Vishnu Mahesh).
-The crown is said to be from the age of Pandavs and consists of diamonds, emeralds, and many precious stones.
-The crown is displayed every Monday from 4-5 pm (Shiv).
+The Lingas are covered by a jeweled crown which is placed over the Gold Mask of Trideva (Brahma Vishnu Shiva).
+The crown is said to be from the age of Pandavas and consists of diamonds, emeralds, and many precious stones.
+The original Nassak Diamond which adorned the revered linga was eventually stolen by the British and currently is placed on a sword.
+The crown is displayed every Monday from 4-5 pm (Shiva).

 All other Jyotirlingas have Shiva as the main deity.
 The entire black stone temple is known for its appealing architecture and sculpture and is at the foothills of a mountain called Brahmagiri.
 Three sources of the Godavari originate from the Brahmagiri mountain.